matthiaswh/phaser-health-meter/README.md

 - width: the width of a single icon
 - height: the height of a single icon
 - rows: the number of rows in which the icon will be displayed
+- icon: the Phaser name of the image you want to use as your icon (this should be setup in your preloader)

 Icons are displayed from the top left to the bottom right.
 They are removed from the bottom right to the top left.
 The max health should be divisible by the number of rows.